JinningLianggithub/MorphDecom/README.md

 After constructing the subhalo and particle dictionary, one can calculate dynamical quantities using ```decomposition.get_kinematics```.
 These quantities can be further used in finding energy and circularity threshold in ```decomposition.get_Ecut``` and  ```decomposition.get_etacut```.

-Finally, one can use dynamical quantities and two threshold to do decomposition and obtain a decomposition mask
+Finally, one can use dynamical quantities and two thresholds to do decomposition and obtain a decomposition mask by ```decomposition.assign_label```

 ## Decomposition image
-Using the plotting function in ```decomposition.py```, one can generate the face-on and edge-on images of different components in this example galaxy
+Using the plotting function ```decomposition.image_plot```, one can generate the face-on and edge-on images of different components in this example galaxy
 <p align="center">
   <img src="https://github.com/JinningLianggithub/MorphDecom/blob/main/snap99_516101.png" width=100% height=100%>
 </p>